MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/optimize-data-migration.md

 [!include [banner](../includes/banner.md)]

-Data migration is a key component towards a successful go-live implementation.
+Data migration is a key success factor in almost every implementation.
 One of the main concerns some customers have is the speed in which the data can be migrated.
-This is especially true if there are vast amounts of data and a small cut-over window.
+This is especially true if there are vast amounts of data and a small cutover window.
 The [Data Migration Framework](../data-entities/data-entities-data-packages.md) is also used for moving data as part of business requirements and operations.

 The information below represents a set of steps and actions that can be taken in order to optimize the performance of data migration.

 > [!NOTE]
-> Testing results on a tier 1 environment should not be compared or extrapolated to performance on a tier 2+ sandbox environment.
+> Testing results on a Tier-1 environment should not be compared or extrapolated to performance on a Tier-2+ sandbox environment.

 The standard entities have not all been optimized for data migration.
 Some have been optimized for OData integration and if the required entity cannot be optimized to meet the performance requirements, it is recommended that [a new optimized entity is created](../data-entities/build-consuming-data-entities.md).
 A developer can accelerate this process by duplicating an existing entity.

 Begin the optimization phase by using a subset of the data.
 For example, if it is necessary to import a million records, consider starting with 1,000 records, and then increasing to 10,000 and then 100,000.

-Once you have identified the entities you will use, then you will want to go through the following sections to explore opportunities for optimizations.
+Once you have identified the entities you will use, then you will want to go through the following sections to explore opportunities for optimization.

 ## Disable Change Tracking